 1 1/2 pounds fresh or frozen blueberries

 1 baked Easy Pie Crust (1/2 the recipe)

 1. Heat the blueberries in a saucepan over medium heat until they begin to boil.
 Simmer gently for 10 minutes.

 2. Add the sugar, lemon juice, and cinnamon, and cook for another 2 minutes.

 3. Mix the cornstarch or arrowroot well with the water, and pour mixture into the simmering blueberries while stirring.
 Cook, stirring, until mixture becomes clear and thick.
 Continue to cook for 1 minute.
 Remove from heat and cool.

-4. Spoon mixture into the pie crust and refrigerate for at least 2 hours before serving.
+4. Spoon mixture into the pie crust (recipe for Easy Pie Crust) and refrigerate for at least 2 hours before serving.